Bandon (UK Parliament constituency): History

 Before the Representation of the People (Ireland) Act 1832, the parliamentary franchise for this constituency was extremely restricted.
 Only the provost (who was the returning officer for the borough) and the twelve burgesses were enfranchised.
 The population of the town, in 1821, was 10,179.
 All the elections in this period were unopposed returns; except for one election in 1831, where only ten voters participated and eleven votes were cast (including the returning officer's casting vote).

 Stooks Smith gives an account of this contested election.
 It was the second by-election of 1831.
-As his book is out of copyright, the whole passage is set out below.

 This election took place on 22 July.
 After the Provost, (John Swete, Esq.) had been sworn, the Hon.
 W.S.
 Bernard rose, and without preface or remark, proposed Sir Augustus William Clifford, Kt., (the Duke of Devonshire's nominee) as a fit and proper representative for the borough of Bandon in Parliament; John Leslie, Esq., seconded the proposition.
 The Rev. Somers Payne then rose and proposed Viscount Lowther to the burgesses; the Rev. Richard Meade seconded the nomination.
 By way of ruse, or pairing off, Viscount Bernard was proposed by John Beamish, Esq., and seconded by Ambrose Hikey, Esq., two gentlemen of opposite opinions.

 No other candidate being proposed, the Town Clerk asked the Provost for whom he would vote, in his official capacity?
 This was objected by Mr. Meade and Mr. Payne, who stated that, though a long time connected with the Corporation, they never knew this line of proceeding to be adopted.
 This was over-ruled by the assessor, who quoted in support of his opinion, an election case in the borough of Harwich, decided by a majority in the House of Commons.
 This point disposed of, the polling commenced, when the numbers were declared as follows.